 Regardless, Marie Antoinette will forever remain one of the most infamous queens to have ever lived.

-Now that you’ve learned about the incredible story of Marie Antoinette, read the true story of Marie Laveau, New Orleans’ witchy Voodoo queen.
-Next, meet Marie Colvin: the reporter who risked it all — including an eye — to bear witness.
+Now that you’ve learned about the incredible story of Marie Antoinette, read about Marie Laveau, New Orleans’ witchy Voodoo queen.